If you've got an eligible device, then you may be able to take advantage of Wi-Fi calling. Here we'll answer some common questions.

 3. How do I know if I have it?

+Currently Wifi calling is only supported on eligible devices on our GSM and Sprint CDMA network.
 Your device will have the setting or app on it if your phone supports it:

 - Android - Check your Mobile Networks settings for a Wi-Fi calling setting.